Akash-Ahir/90DaysOfDevOps/2026/day-29/day-29-docker-basics.md

 Research and write short notes on:
 - What is a container and why do we need them?
   ```
-  Container is a light weight box that has everything your app neeeds to run,
+  Container is a light weight box that has everything your app neeed to run,
-  but shares the heavy system parts with the computerit runs on.
+  but shares the heavy system parts with the computer it runs on.
-  Container is like avirtulization when they run on the docker engine.
+  Container is like a virtulization when they run on the docker engine.
   ```

 - Containers vs Virtual Machines — what's the real difference?